P-p-H-d/mlib/README.md

 ##### `char *string_clear_get_str(string_t v)`

-Clear the string `str` and returns the allocated array of char, representing a C string, giving back ownership of this array to the caller.
+Clear the string `str` and returns an owned pointer to the allocated array of char, representing a C string, giving back ownership of this array to the caller.
-This array will have to be freed.
+This array will have to be freed using the method associated to the global FREE operator.
 It can return NULL if no array was allocated by the string.

 ##### `void string_reset(string_t str)`